 - support initiatives to educate researchers about publication ethics

-- assess the effects of their journal policies on author and reviewer behaviour and revise policies, as required, to encourage responsible behaviour and discourage misconduct
+- assess the effects of their journal policies on author and reviewer behavior and revise policies, as required, to encourage responsible behavior and discourage misconduct

 - ensure that any press releases issued by the journal reflect the message of the reported article and put it into context

 Relations with readers

 - ensure that all published reports of research have been reviewed by suitably qualified reviewers (e.g. including statistical review where appropriate)

 - ensure that non-peer-reviewed sections of their journal are identified